 Frequently Asked Questions

 - Technical Lead: focuses on the available technology options, requirements and architectural issues.
-It needs to be someone with extensive experience with the technology or the science which will be at the center for the proposed solution.
+It needs to be someone with extensive experience with the technology or the science which will be at the centre for the proposed solution.

 - Clinical Lead: focuses on the medical and healthcare delivery issues (can be a practicing physician, clinical department manager).

-There is no assumption that the Business Lead will be responsible for coordinating the team’s work.
+There is no assumption that the business lead will be responsible for coordinating the team’s work.

-2. What is Wild Card not looking for?
+3. What is Wild Card not looking for?

-- Drug development
+- Drug development requests

 - Research proposals